-lter ns Procedures Syn nptoms Possible causes • No video (black or blank image) Failed display but have power Failed critical components (memory, hard drive, system board) • Light activity Loose connection • No error messages Recently added hardware • Fan noise NOTE: These suggestions assume that the computer has not previously been set up for • Hard drive light blinking and hard drive noise multiple displays.
+lter ns Procedures Syı nptoms Possible causes • No video (black or blank image) Failed display but have power Failed critical components (memory, hard drive, system board) • Light activity Loose connection • No error messages Recently added hardware • Fan noise NOTE: These suggestions assume that the computer has not previously been set up • Hard drive light blinking and hard drive noise for multiple displays.

 Items Procedures Troubleshooting steps Quick check 1.
 Verify that system light activity is OK.
 Remove all external devices, including docking station.
-Recently added hardware or applications may cause graphics driver conflict and result in loss of video.
-Perform hardware reset (8.
-Hard reset on page 89) and verify that HP Logo is presented correctly on display screen when pressing f10.
-4. Test with external monitor via VGA port (or DisplayPort, HDMI, or other).
+Recently added hardware applications may cause graphics driver conflict and result in loss of video.
+3. Perform hardware reset (8.
+Hard reset on page 87) and verify that HP Logo is presented correctly on display screen when pressing f10.
+Test with external monitor via VGA port (or DisplayPort, HDMI, or other).
 Press power button and close the computer lid to force video output to external video.
 If unsuccessful, contact HP service.
 If external video is OK, update BIOS, software, and drivers (4.
-Update BIOS and drivers on page 84), and perform soft reset (9.
-Soft reset (Default Settings) on page 90) if needed.
+Update BIOS and drivers on page 81), and perform soft reset (9.
+Soft reset (Default Settings) on page 88) if needed.
 Go to next step to verify display.
 Verify display When booting to Windows, determine whether image appears on display screen (via Windows Screen Solutions or Windows logo + p for display switcher).
 If there is video on the display, disconnect external display device, open the computer lid, and restart.
 The following steps are for a authorized providers or technicians.
-Reseat display cable connection on system board.
+1. Reseat display cable connection on system board.
 2. Reseat display cable connection on display panel side.
 3. Examine and reseat major components, such as hard drive and memory.
 Test with minimum configuration (11.
-Test with minimum configuration on page 91) by removing hard drive to isolate operating system issues and testing video in F10 Setup.
+Test with minimum configuration on page 89) by removing hard drive to isolate operating system issues and testing video in F10 Setup.
 5. If video is present, restart and retest the computer.
-6. If video is present but bad, go to Display on page 115 section.
+6. If video is present but bad, go to Display on page 113 section.
 7. If issue persists (no video), test with external video.
 8. If issue persists, test or replace a confirmed working display.
-If issue persists, replace discrete graphics card.
+9. If issue persists, replace discrete graphics card.
 10. If issue persists, replace system board because of defective video function.
-Tips Swipe a metal piece (screwdriver) over wireless or mute buttons to act as if closing lid to force video output to external display device.